yuri091107/ad-block-youtube/README.md

 ## How It Works

 The script, intended to be run within a browser extension such as **Tampermonkey** or **Greasemonkey**, monitors the DOM for known ad-related elements and removes them as they appear.
 When an ad starts playing, it automatically jumps to the end of the ad by adjusting the video’s current time.
-It also removes interactive ads and closes ad overlays
+It also removes interactive ads and closes ad overlays.